PyGreSQL/PyGreSQL/docs/contents/pgdb/cursor.rst

 Prepare a database operation (query or command) and then execute it against all parameter tuples or mappings found in the sequence *seq_of_parameters*.

-Parameters are bounded to the query using Python extended format codes, e.g. ``" ...
+Parameters are bound to the query using Python extended format codes, e.g. ``" ...
 WHERE name=%(name)s"``.

 callproc -- Call a stored procedure